jpedro/jpedro.github.io/.posts/hundreds.md

 article.

-They all live happily in their own repos and run in non-threaded, non-parallelised, manually approved python-unstrangled pipelines.
+They all live happily in their own repos and run in non-threaded, non-parallelised, manually approved, python-unstrangled pipelines.

 Because they can.